-2022 Long-Term Infrastructure Performance (LTIP) Student Data Analysis Contest
+Long-Term Infrastructure Performance (LTIP) Student Data Analysis Contest

-Encouraging Undergraduate and Graduate Students to Explore a Career in Bridge Engineering.
+Encouraging Undergraduate and Graduate Students To Explore a Career in Bridge Engineering.

-The Federal Highway Administration (FHWA) is pleased to announce the LTIP Student Data Analysis Contest, designed to encourage university students to use bridge performance data to study the various factors affecting bridge lifecycles, and to develop a technical paper to document their research.
+The Federal Highway Administration (FHWA) is pleased to announce the LTIP Student Data Analysis Contest, designed to encourage university students to use bridge performance data to study the various factors affecting bridge lifecycles and to develop a technical paper to document their research.

-Papers must use LTBP InfoBridge™ to investigate a topic that advances bridge performance.
-Some suggested topics include, “Condition Forecasting Models,” “Trends and Performance History of Different Bridge Types,” and “ Role of Preservation in Extending Service Life of Bridges.”
+Students must use Long-Term Bridge Performance (LTBP) InfoBridge™ to investigate a topic that may advance bridge performance.
+Some suggested topics include “Condition Forecasting Models,” “Trends and Performance History of Different Bridge Types,” and “ Role of Preservation in Extending Service Life of Bridges.”

-- All papers must be submitted in English.
+- Submit all papers in English.

 - Include a title page with title, authors, affiliations, and word count.